 Now the hospital is faced with its own potential death.
 The loss of Medicare and, perhaps, Medicaid reimbursements could financially kill the hospital.
 Let’s see what happens…

-Posted on April 12, 2017, in Administrative Law Judge, Administrative Remedies, Appeal Deadlines, Appeal Rights, Appealing Adverse Decisions, Audits, CMS, DHHS, Due process, Federal Government, Federal Law, Fraud, Health Care Providers and Services, HHS, Hospital Medicaid Providers, Hospitals, Injunctions, Innocent Until Proven Guilty, Knicole Emanuel, Lawsuit, Legal Analysis, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Services, Medicare, Medicare Attorney, North Carolina, Physicians, Preliminary Injunctions, Regulatory Audits, Suspension of Medicaid Payments, Taxes, TRO and tagged 42 CFR 482.12, Centers for Medicare and Medicaid Services, CMS, Greenville Health System, Greenville Memorial Hospital, Health and Human Services, Hospital Medicare, Hospital Medicare reimbursements, Hospitals, Hospitals and Medicare, Medicaid Services, Medicare, Medicare Audit, Medicare conditions of participation, Medicare contract suspension, Medicare contract termination, Medicare Contracts, Medicare corrective action plan, Medicare emergency department, Medicare funding, Medicare regulations, Medicare services, Preliminary Injunction, Preliminary Injunctions, Secretary of Department of Health and Human Services, Temporary Restraining Order.
+Posted on April 12, 2017, in Administrative Law Judge, Administrative Remedies, Appeal Deadlines, Appeal Rights, CMS, Due process, Federal Government, Federal Law, Fraud, Health Care Providers and Services, HHS, Hospital Medicaid Providers, Hospitals, Injunctions, Innocent Until Proven Guilty, Knicole Emanuel, Lawsuit, Legal Analysis, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Services, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, NC DHHS, North Carolina, Physicians, Preliminary Injunctions, Provider Appeals of Adverse Decisions for Medicare and Medicaid, Regulatory Audits, Suspension of Medicaid Payments, Taxes, TRO and tagged 42 CFR 482.12, Centers for Medicare and Medicaid Services, CMS, Greenville Health System, Greenville Memorial Hospital, Health and Human Services, Hospital Medicare, Hospital Medicare reimbursements, Hospitals, Hospitals and Medicare, Medicaid Services, Medicare, Medicare Audit, Medicare conditions of participation, Medicare contract suspension, Medicare contract termination, Medicare Contracts, Medicare corrective action plan, Medicare emergency department, Medicare funding, Medicare regulations, Medicare services, Preliminary Injunction, Preliminary Injunctions, Secretary of Department of Health and Human Services, Temporary Restraining Order.
 Bookmark the permalink.
 Leave a comment.